Setup up an appointment to learn more about deferred sales trusts and see if it is the right strategy for you.

-The process starts with initial due diligence and prospective marketing and market research.
-If the transaction is viable, the Trust and property owner will negotiate to reach terms with regard to the asset(s).
+- The process starts with initial due diligence and prospective marketing and market research.
+If the transaction is viable, the trust and property owner will negotiate to reach terms with regard to the asset(s).
 If the transaction is feasible, the property owner ("Seller/Taxpayer"), selling ownership of the property/capital asset to a dedicated trust (the "Trust") that is set up specifically for the Seller/Taxpayer and the contemplated transaction.

-Next, the Trustee (must be DST Trained and Approved) of the trust pays the Seller/Taxpayer for the property/capital asset.
+- The Trustee (must be DST Trained and Approved) of the trust pays the Seller/Taxpayer for the property/capital asset.
 The payment isn’t in cash, but with a special payment contract called an "installment sales contract".
 It is strictly a private arrangement between the trust and the Seller/Taxpayer.
-The term of payments are established in advance and pursuant to the sale contract negotiated by and between the Seller/Taxpayer and the Trustee.
+The term of payments is established in advance and pursuant to the sale contract negotiated by and between the Seller/Taxpayer and the Trustee.

 The payments may begin immediately or they may be deferred for some period of months or years.

 - The trust sells the property.
 There are generally minimal capital gains taxes due from the trust on the sale since the trust often purchases the property for a price and value similar to what it may get sold to a third-party Buyer.